caiiiycuk/js-dos/_posts/2015-10-14-getting-started.md

     }
   });
 </script>

 <!--more-->

+Digger is one of the first PC game.
+The game was created in 1983.

 Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.